All-Tackle World Records For Arctic Char

 Most packages to Tree River are taken as a one (1) or two (2) night side trip and add on to a weeklong package at Great Bear Lake Lodge.
 Four (4) and seven (7) night trips are available from Kuglugtuk although space is limited on extended stay trips.
 Call Yellow Dog for additional details!

 Non-Angling Activities and Options

 While fishing is still the biggest draw to the north in the summertime, you can’t spend a lifetime in the Arctic without getting into a few other adventurous outlets.
-Plummer’s can book you on many adventures in the Arctic including hunting for exotic big game like musk ox, floating the Coppermine River in rafts, canoeing endless rivers in the Great Bear Lake and Great Slave Lake watershed’s and kayaking the freshwater ocean we call Great Bear Lake amongst the shelter of the islands of the McTavish Arm from the old frontier outpost of Cameron Bay through the archipelago past the 1930’s mine site at Port Radium to our Arctic Circle Lodge.
+Plummer’s can book you on many adventures in the Arctic including hunting for exotic big game like musk ox, floating the Coppermine River in rafts, canoeing endless rivers in the Great Bear Lake and Great Slave Lake watershed’s and kayaking the freshwater ocean we call Great Bear Lake.
+This lake is amongst the shelter of the islands of the McTavish Arm from the old frontier outpost of Cameron Bay through the archipelago past the 1930’s mine site at Port Radium to our Arctic Circle Lodge.
 Plummer’s can also organize targeted wildlife photography tours.
-Wildlife sightings are common including migrating caribou as some times of the year, musk ox herds, moose, grizzly bears, multiple varieties of raptors, wolves and many other species.
-You might even stumble on a century old teepee.
+Wildlife sightings are common including migrating caribou at certain times of the year, musk ox herds, moose, grizzly bears, multiple varieties of raptors, wolves and many other species.
+You might even stumble on a century-old teepee.

 Internet / Communications

 There is a satellite wi-fi connection at Tree River but the connection can be spotty.